ansyblenetwork/sdg/_posts/2020-11-03-just-intonation-understanding-and-ordering-the.md

 | 3/4 | perfect fourth (inversion of perfect fifth) |
 | 1/1 | octave |

-We can reorder these by consonance:
+In modern music, these wavelengths are only approximate due to [equal temperament]({{ "" | relative_url }}{% post_url 2020-11-02-temperament-compromising-consonances %}), but this analysis explains why and how we can order the intervals by consonance:

 | Wavelength | Name |
 | ------------- | ------------- |